facebookresearch/nevergrad/.github/CONTRIBUTING.md

 ## Our Development Process

-To install `nevergrad` in development mode (if you wish to contribute to it), clone the repository and run `pip install -e '.[all]'` from inside the repository folder.
+To install `nevergrad` in development mode (if you wish to contribute to it), clone the repository and run `pip install -e .[all]` from inside the repository folder, or `pip install -e '.[all]'` if you use `zsh`.
+If the install fails because of `torch`, you can preinstall it with the instructions [here](https://pytorch.org/get-started/locally/) and rerun `nevergrad`'s installation.

 Most of the code is covered by unit tests.
 You can run them with:
 ```